athya/recommender-system/README.md

 # recommender-system
-Simple recommender system using Kafka (with simulated events) and Spark
+Simple recommender system using Kafka, Spark, and ElasticSearch in Docker

 To start the environment, run $ docker compose up -d --build